What Happens First

 - Map Reading

-- Initial Expedition Training (putting tents up and training for an expedition)
+- Initial Expedition Training

-Some of these subjects are taught in a classroom, others are practical subjects and training will be given outside, or on a training weekend in the field.
+Some of these subjects are taught in a classroom, others are practical subjects and training will be given outside or on a training weekend in the field.

 During this training, new cadets will also be involved in other parade night activities with the rest of the Squadron such as sports, fieldcraft, leadership training…and all sorts of other things.
-They will be able to take part in some off-squadron activities, but some will need the cadet to be officially enrolled (so with us for a bit longer).
+They will be able to take part in some off-squadron activities, but some events will need the cadet to be officially enrolled (so with us for a bit longer).
 If in doubt, you can always ask if you can attend!

 Print | Sitemap